SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Ex attack eagles cannot be disabled until one second after spawning
  - Ex eagle spirits can be grazed
  - Ex eagle kill reward is decreased

 Suika:
  - Spell card boss health is increased
  - Ex health is increased

 Biten:
  - Overall shot damage is increased

 Chiyari:
- - Scope size and damage in increased
+ - Scope damage is increased
  - Ex attacks have is decreased speed and disappear faster
  - Skill dynamically increases size of Ex based on current size rather than one size
  - Ex attacks have no collision for first 30 frames after spawning
  - Ex attacks disappear inside bomb and after player death
  - Ex attacks can be grazed
  - Skill/Ex attack require more meter to use

 Hisami:
  - Overall shot damage is increased
  - Vines are slower and spawn rate is adjusted
  - Unused animation is added for spell card

 Zanmu:
  - Skill and Ex attack require more meter to use
  - Skill range and speed is decreased
  - Ex can be grazed
  - Unused animation is added for spell card

-System:
+Ability Cards:
- - Bullet count is capped at 1200 to prevent slowdown in some situations
+ - All ability card shots have increased damage
- - All ability card shots have is increased damage
+ - Aunn's second card effects all characters and effect is increased
  - Yachie Ex otters can be strengthened/weakened with Yachie's cards
  - Saki Ex wolves can be strengthened/weakened with Saki's cards
  - Yuuma Ex eagles can be strengthened/weakened with Yuuma's cards